hanscappelle/menu-drawer-compat-example/README.md

 Example project for ActionBar Compat and Menu Drawer tested on API level 7 (Android 2.1)

+This is an eclipse ADT project.
+If you're looking for something similar on Android Studio you can either try importing this project or check out the fragment based navigation example at https://github.com/AndroidExamples/fragment-navigation instead.
+That project was created in AS and will be extended to have the action bar compat navigation drawer included.

 ## Screenshot

 Visit [this link](https://www.dropbox.com/s/w43z6yk23ldz5rh/device-2013-08-19-031443.png).